-Today marks the Anniversary of the Death of Princess Lilian of Sweden, who died on this day in 2013.
-To mark the day, we are taking a look at her Pearl and Diamond Bow Brooch.
+Today marks the Anniversary of the Death of Princess Lilian of Sweden, who died on this day in 2013!
+The Welsh Actress who waited 30 years to marry her Swedish Prince and became a beloved member of the Swedish Royal Family, Princess Lilian possessed a spectacular collection of heirloom jewels, which included her Pearl and Diamond Bow Brooch!

 Featuring a diamond ribbon bow design, with a central pearl and two pearl drops, the Pearl and Diamond Bow Brooch has no established provenance, but probably came from Crown Princess Margareta of Sweden or was a gift from Prince Bertil.

 Unlike other jewels, including her Laurel Wreath Tiara, Princess Lilian didn’t wear this Pearl and Diamond Bow Brooch in the years before her wedding, but was first notably photographed in the piece on her wedding day in 1976, which came after a relationship of 34 years.
 The Brooch was also frequently at the plethora of Gala events which Princess Lilian attended as a senior member of the Swedish Royal Family.